unicef/giga_gigacounts_backend/README.md

 ## Environment variables

-The environment variables bellow needs to be set in the .env file when project is running locally: and in /.github/workflows/azure-static-web-app-deploy.yml when project is deployed to Azure.
+The environment variables bellow needs to be set in the .env file when project is running locally.

 ```sh
 SKIP_PREFLIGHT_CHECK=true